roytam1/msdos-player/readme.txt

 NEC V30 binaries support 8080 emulation mode.
 If you try CP/M-80 emulator using 8080 emulation mode, use these binaries.

-IA32 binaries include Neko Project 21/W i386c core and support FPU/MMX/SSE/2/3.
+IA32 binaries include Neko Project 21/W i386c core and support FPU, MMX, SSE2, SSE3, SSSE3, SSE4, and SSE4a instructions.
 These binaries will emulate the protected mode more correctly.

 i386_x86, i486_x86, pentium4_x86, and ia32_x86 folders contain ntvdm.exe.